-The uncertainty9 of the assigned values μ_i is calculated as:
+The uncertainty of the assigned values x_i is calculated according to ISO 13528:2009-01 as:

-$$\mu_i = 1.25 \frac{Qn SD}{\sqrt{n}}$$
+$$x_i = 1.25 \cdot \frac{s^}{\overline{n}}$$

-Where Qn SD is the robust standard deviation and n is the number of results.
+where s^ is the robust standard deviation and n is the number of results.

-In certain cases and considering all relevant factors (e.g. the result distribution, multimodality), the number of submitted results, information regarding analyte homogeneity/stability, information regarding the use of methodologies that might produce a bias by the participants), the EUPT-Panel may consider the assigned value of a specific analyte to be too uncertain and decide that the results should not be evaluated, or only evaluated for informative purposes.
-The provisions of ISO 13528:2005 concerning the uncertainty of the assigned value will be taken into account.
+In certain cases and considering all relevant factors (e.g. the result distribution, multimodality), the number of submitted results, information regarding analyte homogeneity/stability, information regarding the use of methodologies that might produce a bias that were used by the participants), the EUPT-Panel may consider the assigned value of a specific analyte to be too uncertain and decide that the results should not be evaluated, or only evaluated for informative purposes.
+The provisions of ISO 13528:2009-01 concerning the uncertainty of the assigned value will be taken into account.